No Knead Bread

 Add salt and mix again.
 Now using one hand in four to five kneads, mix your dough, to combine the ingredients.
 I know I say no knead, but four or five turns of the dough doesn't count in my opinion as kneading.
 Your mixture will look and feel quite sticky.
 Cover the bowl with plastic wrap and let it prove for 10-14 hours, or until it’s grown three times bigger and looks bubbly.

-Take the lid off and bake for another 15 minutes or until it looks crusty and browned.
-Take the pot out of the oven and let the bread come to room temperature before you slice it.
+Take the pot out of the oven and let the bread come to room temperature before you slice it, about 30 minutes.

 Add salt and mix again.
 Now using one hand in four to five kneads, mix your dough, to combine the ingredients.
 I know I say no knead, but four or five turns of the dough doesn't count in my opinion as kneading.
 Your mixture will look and feel quite sticky.
 Cover the bowl with plastic wrap and let it prove for 10-14 hours, or until it’s grown three times bigger and looks bubbly.

-Take the lid off and bake for another 15 minutes or until it looks crusty and browned.
-Take the pot out of the oven and let the bread come to room temperature before you slice it.
+Take the pot out of the oven and let the bread come to room temperature before you slice it, about 30 minutes.

 Enjoy!